ZeyiCai/grocery_price_freeze_/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGpt-4o.
+Some of the r code were written with the help of the ChatGpt-4o.
 Some design of survey, package citation and variable and package summaries were written with the help of ChatGpt-4o and the entire chat history is available in other/llms/usage.txt.